simonpercic/OkLog/README.md

 OkLog intercepts responses from OkHttp, it then gzips and Base64 encodes every response string and generates an url link with the encoded string as a param.
 It then logs the url using [Timber](https://github.com/JakeWharton/timber).

-That url points to a web app that does the exact opposite, i.e. Base64 decodes and unpacks the url param and returns the response as a string for easier debugging.
+That url points to a hosted instance of the [ResponseEcho](https://github.com/simonpercic/ResponseEcho) web app that does the exact opposite, i.e. Base64 decodes and unpacks the url param and returns the response as a string for easier debugging.

 ## Usage